The Seventh International Symposium on Literature and Environment in East Asia

 The above are only a few examples of rethinking the idea and ideal of restoration within today’s ecocritical frameworks.
 We invite papers which discuss narratives, language, and imagination of restoration in East Asia.
 Potential topics for ISLE-EA 2020 may include, but are not limited to:

 We invite individual and panel proposals.
-Individual papers should be no more than twenty minutes in length.
+Individual papers should be no more than 20 minutes in length.
 Please send a 300-word abstract with three to five keywords and a brief biography.
 For panels of three to four speakers, please send a 500-word abstract with three to five keywords and a one-page CV from the organizer, as well as speaker biographies.
 Each panel discussion should be under 90 minutes.

 Please submit individual and panel proposals to email@example.com by March 10, 2020.